UK PM Johnson in hospital with persistent COVID-19 symptoms but still working

 British Prime Minister Boris Johnson was in hospital undergoing tests on Monday after suffering persistent coronavirus symptoms for more than 10 days, but the government said he was in good spirits and still in charge.

-Johnson, 55, who tested positive for the virus on March 26, was taken to St Thomas' Hospital in central London on Sunday night for "routine tests" with what Downing Street described as mild and then persistent symptoms.
-His spokesman urged caution about media reports that Johnson was receiving oxygen treatment but refused to answer directly if he had pneumonia.
-Johnson, the government said, was still in charge of the government.
+Johnson, 55, who tested positive for the virus on March 26, was taken to St Thomas' Hospital in central London on Sunday night for "routine tests" with what his Downing Street office described as mild and then persistent symptoms.
+His spokesman urged caution about media reports that Johnson was receiving oxygen treatment but refused to answer directly whether he had pneumonia.
+Johnson, the government said, was still in charge.

 "On the advice of my doctor, I went into hospital for some routine tests as I'm still experiencing coronavirus symptoms," Johnson said on Twitter.
 "I'm in good spirits and keeping in touch with my team, as we work together to fight this virus and keep everyone safe."

-Johnson, who had been isolating in Downing Street, had a comfortable night in the hospital and remained there under observation, his spokesman said.
-There was, though, little detail.
+Johnson, who had been self-isolating in Downing Street, spent a comfortable night in the hospital and remained there under observation, Foreign Secretary Dominic Raab said.
+There was, however, little detail.

 It was not immediately clear how an ill prime minister could lead the government's response to the outbreak from a hospital.
 Some medics told Reuters it was unclear what was meant by precautionary tests for COVID-19 complications.
 Doctors said a person of Johnson's age with COVID-19 symptoms after 10 days was likely to be assessed for their oxygen levels, lung, liver and kidney functions, and undergo an electrocardiogram heart check.

+Asked at a news conference whether Johnson had, or was at risk of catching, pneumonia, England's Chief Medical Officer Chris Whitty said he would not discuss an individual patient.
+But he added that a "clear majority" of people who go to hospital with the coronavirus end up in a general, rather than intensive care, bed.

 PLAN B?
-Britain has no formal succession plan should the prime minister become incapacitated, though Foreign Secretary Dominic Raab, 46, chaired the government's emergency COVID-19 meeting on Monday.
+Britain has no formal succession plan should the prime minister become incapacitated, though Raab, 46, chaired the government's emergency COVID-19 meeting on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)